tristartom/tristartom.github.io/teaching/14f-cis655/project/deliverables.md

 <a name="program_3"> Milestone 3: Final deliverable
 ---
-The deliverable for programming project will be 1) an end-to-end description of the project, including design motivation, problem statement, proposed design, implementation notes, system deployment and evaluation results that verify the motivation, 2) a demo for the working of the final system.
+The deliverable for programming project should consist:

+1. An end-to-end description of the project, including design motivation, problem statement, proposed design, implementation notes, system deployment and evaluation results that verify the motivation,

+2. Source code of the project, and description on how to compile, configure, deploy, and execute the program.

+3. A proof of the working of the final system.
+For instance, if you are doing a demo, attach screenshot of the demo in your final report.